christianjmartin/Weaver-Game/README.md

       - Open a new workspace and create two files, and copy and paste the content into them from the files above in which share the same name
           1. main.c (C source code file)
           2. words.txt (text file containing the whole dictionary)
+      - Since "words.txt" ^ is too big for github, click "view raw" and from there you will be able to copy and paste the contents of the text file

 RUNNING: